kubernetes/website/content/zh-cn/docs/concepts/services-networking/service.md

 iptables mode, but uses a hash table as the underlying data structure and works in the kernel space.
-That means kube-proxy in IPVS mode redirects traffic with lower latency than kube-proxy in iptables mode, with much better performance when synchronising proxy rules.
+That means kube-proxy in IPVS mode redirects traffic with lower latency than kube-proxy in iptables mode, with much better performance when synchronizing proxy rules.
 Compared to the other proxy modes, IPVS mode also supports a higher throughput of network traffic.